lucasdreger/diagrams/scripts/teams-notifications-guide.md

-# Teams Notifications for Draw.io Diagrams Workflow
+# Teams Notifications f### Success Notification (Green)
+- ✅ Visual confirmation that the workflow completed successfully
+- Number of files processed with a sample of processed files
+- Who triggered the workflow (with profile picture)
+- Link to view the specific job logs
+- Link to view the complete workflow runw.io Diagrams Workflow

 ## Overview